oasis-tcs/csaf/csaf_3.0/proposals/03-channel-authorization.md

 # Proposal 3 — Channel Authorization (TLP/Sharing-Group Gate)

-*[Diese Seite auf Deutsch lesen](03-channel-authorization.de.md)* — the German version is a faithful, complete translation of this document.
-In case of any discrepancy, this English version is authoritative.

 **Status:** Sketch, no spec text yet.
 See [../README.md](../README.md) for motivation and how this fits alongside the other three proposals.